manpan/manos-academic-website/_pages/centre.md

 The following are current and previous members of the Internet of Things and Security Centre (ISEC) at the University of Greenwich.

 <div style="background-color: #ddf4ff; padding: 10px; border-radius: 5px; display: inline-block; box-shadow: inset 0 0 0 1px #0969da;">
-This section is under update
+This section is currently being updated
 </div>

 ## Faculty